dim-gggl/pocket/docs/quickstart.rst

 Quick Start Guide
 =================

-This guide will help you get started with Pocket's main features.
+This guide will help you get started with Super Pocket's main features.

 Your First Command
 ------------------